TheNextLvl-net/economist/README.md

 The plugin is built on a robust, thread-safe API, ensuring stability and reliability in high-traffic environments.

+> [!IMPORTANT]
+> Bank support does not work yet and will be introduced properly in v1

 ## Features

 - **Global and Per-World Economy**: Manage economies globally or separately for each world.